High-dimensional variable clustering based on maxima of a weakly dependent random process: Introduction

 \section{Introduction}

 \paragraph{Motivation} Multivariate extremes arise when two or more extreme events occur simultaneously.
 These events are of prime interest to assess natural hazard, stemming from heavy rainfall, wind storms and earthquakes since they are driven by joint extremes of several of meteorological variables.
 Results from multivariate extreme value theory show that the possible dependence structure of extremes satisfy certain constraints.
-Indeed, the dependence structure may be described in various equivalent ways (\cite{beirlant2004statistics}): by the exponent measure (\cite{balkema1977max}), by the Pickands dependence function (\cite{pickands1981multivariate}), by the stable tail dependence function (\cite{huang1992statistics}), by the madogram (\cite{naveau2009modelling, boulin_mado}), and by the extreme value copula (\cite{gudendorf2010}).
+Indeed, the dependence structure may be described in various equivalent ways (\cite{beirlant2004statistics}): by the exponent measure (\cite{balkema1977max}), by the Pickands dependence function (\cite{pickands1981multivariate}), by the stable tail dependence function (\cite{huang1992statistics}), by the madogram (\cite{naveau2009modelling}, \cite{boulin2021non}), and by the extreme value copula (\cite{gudendorf2009extremevalue}).

 While the modeling of univariate and low-dimensional extreme events has been well-studied, it remains a challenge to model multivariate extremes, particularly when multiple rare events may occur simultaneously.
 Recent research in this area has focused on connecting the study of multivariate extremes to modern statistical and machine learning techniques.
-This has involved the development of new methods for characterizing complex dependence structures between extreme observations, such as sparsity-based approaches (\cite{goix2016sparse, meyer2021sparse, meyer2023multivariate}), conditional independence and graphical models (\cite{engelke2020graphical, gissibl2018max, segers2020one}), dimensionality reduction (\cite{chautru2015dimension, drees2021principal}), and clustering methods (\cite{cooley2019decompositions, janssen2020k}).
-Our work is aligned with this direction of research as we propose a clustering algorithm for learning the dependence structure of multivariate extremes and, withal, to bridge important ideas from modern statistics and machine learning to the framework of extreme-value theory.
-Our approach is remotely related to extremal graphical models.
-The probabilistic framework of this paper can effectively be seen as a disconnected extremal graph where the connected components are mutually independent of each other (see \cite[Section~8]{engelke2022graphical}).
+The general idea of the proposed methods is to identify groups of variables that may become large without affecting the others, also referred to as extreme direction. \cite{goix2016sparse} focus on identifying extreme directions, thus providing a sparse representation of the extremal dependence. \cite{chiapino2019identifying} proposed an incremental-type algorithm for scenarios with a high number of extreme directions. \cite{janssen2020k} identify extreme directions by adapting the spherical $K$-means (sKmeans) clustering algorithm to the extremal setting and construct a nonparametric estimator for the theoretical cluster centers.
+Lastly, \cite{meyer2021sparse, meyer2023multivariate} frame extreme directions within what they call sparse regular variation.
+Our work is aligned with these directions of research as we propose a clustering algorithm for learning the dependence structure of multivariate extremes and, withal, to bridge important ideas from modern statistics and machine learning to the framework of extreme-value theory.

 It is possible to perform clustering on $\textbf{X}_1,\dots,\textbf{X}_n$, where $n$ is the number of observations of a random vector $\textbf{X} \in \mathbb{R}^d$, through two different approaches: by partitioning the set of row indices $\{1,\dots,n\}$ or by partitioning the set of column indices $\{1,\dots,d\}$.
 The first problem is known as the data clustering problem, while the second is called the variable clustering problem, which is the focus of this paper.
 In data clustering, observations are drawn from a mixture distribution, and clusters correspond to different realizations of the mixing distribution, which is a distribution over all of $\mathbb{R}^d$.